Para-Lang/para-compiler/docs/source/installation.rst

-To edit the ``~/.bashrc`` file (The ``~`` means your home folder of your user) simply use a graphical editor, like Visual Studio Code (``code``) or in case you use a text-based user interface, use preferably ``nano`` (Though if you are already using a TUI, then I am sure you knew all of this already)
+To edit the ``~/.bashrc`` file (The ``~`` means your home folder of your user) simply use a graphical editor, like Visual Studio Code (``code``) or in case you use a text-based user interface, use preferably ``nano`` (Though if you are already using a TUI, then I am sure you knew all of this already).

 .. note::